Best Solana APIs for Developers in 2026

 - If you need UI-ready enterprise-grade data across Solana and EVM chains, Zerion API gives you a single integration that returns interpreted, enriched data with a consistent schema regardless of chain.
 You skip the parsing, the enrichment layer, and the chain-specific conditional logic.
 For consumer wallets, portfolio trackers, and AI agents that need multi-chain support, this is the fastest path to production.

-- If you need deep Solana-native infrastructure, Helius is purpose-built for Solana-only applications.
+- If you need Solana-only infrastructure, Helius is purpose-built for that.
 Trading bots and NFT platforms that operate exclusively on Solana benefit from their staked connections and low-latency streaming.

 - If you need low-level RPC with proven reliability, Alchemy gives you raw Solana access backed by mature infrastructure.
 You'll do more work yourself, but the RPC layer is dependable.